hipstas/kaldi-pop-up-archive/README.md

 ```

+## Notes

+- Run a test with one or two short media files before beginning a big job.
+If Kaldi runs out of memory, it may crash without explanation.

+- Any commas, spaces, pipes, etc. in audio filenames will break the script and halt progress without producing any descriptive errors.
+To be safe, you may want to rename each file with a unique ID before starting.
+I'll try to address when I get a moment.

+- With this configuration, speech-to-text processing will take roughly 5 times the duration of your audio input, or perhaps much longer on a home PC.

 ## Manual method

 Alternately, you can start the batch manually.
 You will need to run the first chunk of [setup.sh](https://github.com/hipstas/kaldi-pop-up-archive/blob/master/setup.sh) by hand first, however.